List of birds of California

 This list of birds of California is a comprehensive listing of all the bird species seen naturally in the U.S. state of California as determined by the California Bird Records Committee (CBRC).
+Additional accidental and hypothetical species have been added from different sources.

 As of August 5, 2022, there are 681 species on the CBRC list.
 Two of these species are endemic, 13 were introduced by humans (directly or indirectly), one species has been extirpated, and one was extirpated in the wild but its reintroduction is in progress.
 Five additional species have been documented but "the CBRC could not reach a consensus as to whether records of these species involved true naturally occurring vagrants or escapes from captivity."

 The following tags note species in each of those categories and one additional category: